ckeditor/ckeditor5/docs/tutorials/crash-course/view.md

 * **toolbar** with buttons, dropdowns and other elements for performing various types of operations,
 * **editing view** for typing and modifying content.

-In this section, we'll focus on updating the toolbar.
+In this section, we will focus on updating the toolbar.

 {@img assets/img/tutorial/ui.jpg Screenshot of the editor highlighting toolbar at the top and editing view at the bottom}